$0 International Adoption Navigation Guide — Quick-Start Checklist

 What to Do if You're Specifically Called to Africa

-For families with a specific cultural, spiritual, or geographical connection to an African country, a few options exist:
+For families with a specific cultural, spiritual, or geographical connection to an African country, begin with a current status check:

-- Speak directly with agencies that have specific current Africa programs (not general international adoption agencies who list Africa as a region)—ask how many successful placements they have completed in the last 12 months from specific countries
+• Speak directly with providers that identify a current Africa pathway (not general international adoption agencies that merely list Africa as a region)—ask how many country-specific placements they completed in the last 3 years.
+This is a due-diligence question, not a legal requirement.

 The International Adoption Navigation Guide covers the Hague and non-Hague processes for all active programs, country stability factors, and how to evaluate whether an agency has genuine in-country capacity before you pay any fees.